USGS-R/RSurvey/README.md

 Run
 ---

-Load RSurvey in the current R session and activate main GUI:
+Load RSurvey in the current R session and activate the main GUI:

     > library(RSurvey)